13th Age: History

 After they had both left Wizards of the Coast, long-time friends and gaming partners Heinsoo and Tweet decided to create a game together.
 By GenCon 2012 the game was ready for playtesting, and they used the hype created at GenCon to Kickstart a supplement called 13 True Ways even before 13th Age was released.
 The game was officially launched a week before GenCon 2013.

-In August 2022, Pelgrame Press announced a second “Escalation Edition" of 13th Age, to be funded via Kickstarter in early 2023.
+In August 2022, Pelgrame Press announced a second "Escalation Edition" of 13th Age, to be funded via Kickstarter in early 2023.

 In December 2022, the 13th Age SRD was updated to version 3.0 to add classes, monsters and multi-classing rules from the 13 True Ways and Bestiary supplemental books.

+Reception

-Reception13th Age won the 2014 Silver Ennie Award for "Best Rules".
+13th Age won the 2014 Silver Ennie Award for "Best Rules".